 Which Of These Mammals Has Fingerprints Virtually Indistinguishable From A Human’s?

-Thankfully, there are very few situations where a koala bear’s fingerprints are all over a crime scene, so the similarity remains mostly a biological curiosity and not a problem for criminal investigations.
+Thankfully, there are very few situations where a koala’s fingerprints are all over a crime scene, so the similarity remains mostly a biological curiosity and not a problem for criminal investigations.

 Image courtesy of Macie Hennenberg, et al. and naturalSCIENCE.